cakemanager/docs/docs/Tutorials-And-Examples/Quick-Start.md

     "cakemanager/cakephp-cakemanager": "dev-master"

 After that we need to load our plugin in our `config/bootstrap.php`.
-We also need the Migrations-plugin from CakePHP to load our tables.

     Plugin::load('CakeManager', ['bootstrap' => true, 'routes' => true, 'autoload' => true]);
-    Plugin::load('Migrations');
+    Plugin::load('Crud');

 Creating the tables